luciaquirke/terminal-config/README.md

 #### Need to install brew in a multi-user setup

-Follow [this guide](https://stackoverflow.com/a/55021458).
-Run `echo $PATH` and check that the first path matches the path of your homebrew installation.
+You can follow [this guide](https://stackoverflow.com/a/55021458) - you basically need to install homebrew somewhere on your local account then update your $PATH to point to its location.
+Run `echo $PATH` to check that the first path matches the path of your homebrew installation.